Chef Infra Client Security

 Set the verify mode for HTTPS requests.

-The chef-client includes two knife commands for managing SSL certificates:
+The Chef Infra Client includes two knife commands for managing SSL certificates:

 - Use knife ssl check to troubleshoot SSL certificate issues